szczyglis-dev/py-gpt/docs/source/models.rst

 Adding custom LLM providers
 ---------------------------

-Handling LLMs with Langchain is implemented through separated wrappers.
-This allows for the addition of support for any provider and model available via Langchain.
+Handling LLMs with Langchain and Llama-index is implemented through separated wrappers.
+This allows for the addition of support for any provider and model available via Langchain or Llama-index.
 All built-in wrappers for the models and its providers  are placed in the ``pygpt_net.provider.llms``.

 These wrappers are loaded into the application during startup using ``launcher.add_llm()`` method: